kurtxavier11/UCLA_Project_II/README.md

-# UCLA Project II - Red vs. Blue Engagement
+# UCLA Cyber Security Boot Camp Project II - Red vs. Blue Engagement
 ## by Kurt Anderson

 In this project I will work on a Red Team vs. Blue Team scenario in which I will play the roles of both Pentester and Security Operations Center Analyst.